23 May 1706

 Fire Doctrine: Platoon vs Rank Firing

 At Ramillies, as at Blenheim, the two armies still employed contrasting fire systems.
-In open, linear combat, the Allies, for the most part, fought in thinner lines (3 vs 5 ranks) and used the platoon fire method that had been doctrine in British, Dutch, Swedish and many northern European armies for decades.
+In open, linear combat, the Allies, for the most part, fought in thinner lines (3 vs 5 ranks) and used the platoon fire method that had been doctrine in British and Dutch armies for decades.
 The Bourbons were still employing the system of fire-by-ranks that had brought them such success from the time of the Thirty Years War.
 For a detailed description of how these fire systems worked, go to my article on Blenheim.

 I have read a lot of argument among wargamers about why one side (pick one) should be more effective than the other.
 And, indeed, there were arguments for years back when it was a fact of combat.
 The fact that it took so long for the French and their allies to evolve toward platoon firing speaks to the contemporary belief that fire-by-ranks was superior.